Get your AA Travel Insurance quote today

 Single trip or annual multi-trip travel insurance?

-With annual cover, you’ll be covered for any short trips in Ireland, but if you plan to travel outside of Europe and the UK or are unsure of your travel plans, choose an annual policy that covers worldwide destinations.
+With annual cover, you’ll be insured for any short trips in Ireland, but if you plan to travel outside of Europe and the UK or are unsure of your travel plans, choose an annual policy that covers worldwide destinations.

-For a look at the pros and cons of single versus multi-trip insurance, visit How to choose the right travel insurance.
+To look at the pros and cons of single versus multi-trip insurance, visit How to choose the right travel insurance.

 How to choose the right type of cover